 Announced in 2015, Japan’s much-anticipated Super Nintendo World is currently under construction.
 It is estimated that the project will cost between $350 and $550 million USD.
-The park is set to open in the summer of 2020 as part of Universal Studios Japan (USJ) – the tenth “land” of that theme park.
+The park is set to open in the spring of 2021 as part of Universal Studios Japan (USJ) – the tenth “land” of that theme park.
 This video game inspired theme park is located in Osaka, and Nintendo fans are hungry for pre-grand opening details.

 Japan’s Super Nintendo World will be the first of several such attractions in Universal Studios theme parks around the world.
 After USJ’s grand opening, Super Nintendo World attractions will be opening in Orlando, Hollywood, and Singapore Universal Studios, although the timelines for these projects have not been announced.